Abdillah99/simplechat/README.md

 # simplechat
-i created simple chat app
+i created simple chat app but now is overcomplicated cuz im overthinker and perfectionist